Q: What is EDTracker Pro?

 Q: Does EDTracker provide 6DOF?

 No; EDTracker Pro is a 3DOF device.
-However there are ways to use 3rd party software to provide pseudo-6DOF where players desire it.
+However there are ways to use 3rd party software to provide what we call pseudo-6DOF, where players desire it.

 Q: Other products claim they are compatible with more games.
 Is that true?